atrocore/docs-old/atrocore/admin-guide/portals.md

 ![discussion-button](../_assets/admin-guide/Assets_Portal/Assets_Portal2.png)

 In the pictures above you can see an example of such portal.
 Using this particular one a photographer, for example, can upload product photos as assets personally.
 No other functions are available so no harm to you product information will be done.

+Portals can be also edited, duplicated or deleted.

 ## Portal Roles